 Growing numbers of consumers will prefer to buy from firms that sell goods and services online, offering savings of time, money and car travel.
 This boosts companies like Amazon.com that offer low prices combined with deep selections and great customer service.
 Virtually all major retailers, including giants like Wal-Mart and Home Depot, are working hard to provide better online services and choices to their customers.

 The travel industry has stabilized to a large degree.
 Airlines are in better financial shape than they were in the recent past.
 Many have shed debt through bankruptcy and successfully reorganized as more financially stable companies.
-Hotels are enjoying higher occupancy rates.
-Travel firms that do best will be those that have everyday low prices, like JetBlue, along with those that offer all-inclusive prices that seem like bargains, such as popular cruise lines such as Carnival.
-In fact, the cruise industry did quite well through the recession, and it is likely to create many jobs over the near future as a large number of new ships continue to enter the fleet.
+Hotels are enjoying high occupancy rates.
 Meanwhile, travel has become the single most successful sector at selling products and services via the Internet.

-The automobile sector has stabilized, but it now operates at much lower volume than it enjoyed during the boom.
-New cars have been selling relatively well in recent months, and hiring may be strong at car dealers and car manufacturers alike.
+The automobile sector is booming.
+New cars have been selling very well in recent months, and hiring has been strong at car dealers and manufacturers alike.

-Banking companies will continue to be challenged, and some will have lay offs.
+Banking companies will continue to be challenged.
+Some will have lay offs.

 Americans who find themselves in the market for a job will need to understand the changes surging through the economy in order to determine which companies to pursue and which to avoid.
 The U.S. employment market has evolved dramatically, and job seekers must be both knowledgeable and nimble in order to position themselves to find promising careers.

-In 2013, executives will be under the usual pressure to maintain profitability.
-If the economy begins to improve, they may also start to see some signs of potential growth in selected business sectors, which would encourage hiring.
-However, better economic conditions may not appear any time soon.
+During 2014, executives will be under the usual pressure to maintain profitability.
+If the economy sees significant growth, managers will be encouraged to increase hiring.
 Meanwhile, many major corporations are sitting on huge piles of cash.
 When CEOs become more confident about the future, that cash could fuel job-creating investments.
 The bottom line: new grads will find it difficult to land their dream jobs, and job seekers of many types will continue to be challenged to find appropriate positions.
-Nonetheless, there will still be job opportunities for those who are diligent in seeking good employers in stronger business sectors.
+Nonetheless, there will still be job opportunities for those who are diligent in seeking good employers in almost all business sectors.

 Economic Factors Affecting the Job Market